From Then Till Now: East Village

 Studio Building, 524 E. Grand

 The Studio building was built in 1878 for George R. Baker, and has housed a variety of commercial enterprises during its history.
 Until about 1895, grocers and druggists were prominent tenants.
 Subsequently, the building contained a series of undertaker’s parlors and furniture stores.
-Currently, the building houses private offices and residences.
+Currently, the building houses several retailers, private offices and residences.

 Ola Babcock Miller Building, 1112 E. Grand